Use this page to configure global settings for the VPN system.

 SSL VPN users, when they connect, get an IP address on a virtual interface, within the Smoothwall.
 The IP range must not be one not used for any physical network.
 If the default subnet, 10.110.0/24, is taken by any existing network, configure this setting to use range not taken on the network.

-Note: All devices they access must also have a route to this network because connected clients are placed on a virtual network.
+Note: All devices they access must also have a route to this network because connected devices are placed on a virtual network.

 |SSL VPN netmask||Virtual network inside the Smoothwall Filter and Firewall.|